Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Applications. Nonconservative mass transfer

-For the isotropic re-emission and $L_2$ mass loss modes, the system experiences strong orbital shrinkage and eccentricity damping at the onset of RLOF.
-The system transitions from partial to full RLOF (i.e., $\mathcal{E}_0 = \pi$; see bottom panel of Fig.~\ref{fig:compare_AML_modes} and Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes}) at $t \approx 0.021$ Myr for isotropic re-emission and $t \approx 0.005$ Myr for $L_2$ mass loss (black line).
+For the isotropic reemission (orange lines) and $L_2$ mass-loss (black lines), the system experiences strong orbital shrinkage and eccentricity damping at the onset of RLOF.
+The system transitions from partial to full RLOF (i.e., $\mathcal{E}_0 = \pi$; see bottom panel of Fig.~\ref{fig:compare_AML_modes} and Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes}) at $t \approx 0.021$ Myr for isotropic reemission and $t \approx 0.005$ Myr for $L_2$ mass loss (black line).
 After this transition, the eccentricity remains small but nonzero.
 Notably, $L_2$ mass loss leads to a stronger decrease in the semimajor axis and eccentricity, ultimately causing the system to merge at $t \approx 0.02$ Myr (black line).
-In contrast, isotropic re-emission yields a post-MT system with $a \approx 0.08$ au, $e \approx 0.005$, $M_{\rm don} = 9$ M$_{\odot}$, and $M_{\rm acc} = 10$ M$_{\odot}$.
+In contrast, isotropic reemission yields a post-MT system with $a \approx 0.08$ au, $e \approx 0.005$, $M_{\rm don} = 9$ M$_{\odot}$, and $M_{\rm acc} = 10$ M$_{\odot}$.

-Figure~\ref{fig:angular_momentum} compares the numerically calculated evolution of the orbital AM under the aforementioned AML modes to the analytical expectations from Eq.~\eqref{eq:angular_momentum_parametrization} to ensure consistency.
-For isotropic re-emission, Jeans and orbital-AMl modes, $\gamma = q, 1/q, 1.0$, respectively.
-For the $L_2$ mass loss mode $\gamma$ is given by Eq.~\eqref{eq:gamma_L2}.
+In the top panel of Fig.~\ref{fig:angular_momentum} we present the numerically calculated evolution of the orbital AM under the aforementioned AML modes.
+In the bottom panel, we compare the numerically calculated secular change rate of the orbital AM to the analytical expectations from orbit averaging Eq.~\eqref{eq:angular_momentum_parametrization} to ensure consistency.
+For isotropic reemission, Jeans, and orbital-AML modes, $\gamma = q, 1/q,$ and $1.0$, respectively.
+For the $L_2$ mass-loss mode $\gamma$ is given by Eq.~\eqref{eq:gamma_L2}.

-It is clear that the numerical results are in very good agreement with the analytical predictions.
+It is clear that the numerical results are in excellent agreement with the analytical predictions.

-In summary, the orbital evolution and the final fate of mass transferring systems are strongly dependent on the adopted AML mode. $L_2$ mass loss is by far the most efficient mechanism for extracting orbital AM.
-To demonstrate the effect of $L_2$ mass loss on the orbital evolution, we include a model in which less than 10\% of the transferred mass is lost via $L_2$, while the remaining is accreted by the companion.
+In summary, the orbital evolution and the final fate of mass-transferring systems are strongly dependent on the adopted AML mode. $L_2$ mass loss is by far the most efficient mechanism for extracting orbital AM.
+To demonstrate the effect of $L_2$ mass loss on the orbital evolution, we include a model in which less than 10\% of the transferred mass is lost via $L_2$, while the remaining is accreted by the companion (gray line in Fig.~\ref{fig:angular_momentum}).
 Notably, even in this fairly conservative MT scenario, the orbit still shrinks, resulting in a compact post-MT binary with $a \approx 0.06 $ au and $e \approx 0.005$.
 We note that $\beta = 0.91$ is not a realistic value for a BH accretor, and it is chosen here for illustrative purposes only.